Nadia-Liubynska/QA_Auto_2024/README.md

 ```
 sudo pip3 install selenium --user
 ```
-- Selenium WebDriver for Google Chrome is included in the project.
+- This project uses Selenium WebDriver for Google Chrome version 115 or newer, which is included in the [drivers folder](/drivers).

 ## Installation